-in these "in-home" units are high,213 and the services available to the family are very limited.
+in these "in-home" units are high, and the services available to the family are very limited.

 In contrast, a few states have instituted regional or statewide programs that attempt to prevent placement through the infusion of extensive but short-term social services to the family.
-Hawaii,214 and Washington,215 for example, have plans that are generically labeled "family preservation," and are characterized by small caseloads and intensive work with the families.
-Although a few years ago intensive family preservation programs are at risk, partially due to their own expense, but largely because they have been unjustly blamed for not foreseeing the murders of children.217 It is a sad error in judgment to attack early prevention and family preservation programs when a child is murdered.218 It would be a
+Hawaii, and Washington, for example, have plans that are generically labeled "family preservation," and are characterized by small caseloads and intensive work with the families.
+Although a few years ago intensive family preservation was in favor, there has been considerable retrenchment.
+Family preservation programs are at risk, partially due to their own expense, but largely because they have been unjustly blamed for not foreseeing the murders of children.
+It is a sad error in judgment to attack early prevention and family preservation programs when a child is murdered.
+It would be a